Doctors Note Logo

 Why is alopecia difficult to cure permanently?

-Because hair loss stems from different mechanisms—autoimmune attacks with immune memory (alopecia areata), hormone- and genetics-driven miniaturization (androgenetic alopecia), and scarring that destroys follicles—there isn’t a single, permanent cure.
-The hair cycle is asynchronous and most treatments only work while used, so relapse is common once they’re stopped.
-There are several factors to consider that can change your best next step; see below for type-specific details, treatment limits and side effects, and when to seek care.
+Hair loss has no universal cure because it stems from different causes: autoimmune attacks with immune memory (alopecia areata), hormone- and genetics-driven follicle miniaturization (androgenetic alopecia), and scarring that permanently destroys follicles.
+Since the hair cycle is asynchronous and most treatments only work while actively used, relapse after stopping therapy is common.
+The right next step depends on your specific type, treatment tolerance, and symptom severity—see below for type-specific details, treatment limits, side effects, and when to seek care.

 answer background